-Your Impressive Academic-Sounding Title Team Member Names plus your Project Advisor's Name.
+Your Impressive Academic-Sounding Title Team Member Names plus your Project Advisor's Name, Title and Role.

 Abstract: One paragraph summarizing the goals, methods and results of your work.
-Don't just say what you are going to talk about in the body, but instead actually state the results, etc., in a brief but fully self-contained way.
+Don't just say what you are going to talk about in the body, but instead actually state the progress, results, etc., in a brief but fully self-contained way.